 3. People will ask you to work for free

 For some reason, people seem to think that freelancers can survive off fresh air.
 You’ll be asked to work for free in return for ‘exposure’, or told ‘this might lead to more regular work’.
 Ask other freelancers how many times they’ve done free work that later became paid work.
 They’ll tell you never.
-It’s a really bad idea to do this.
+It’s a bad idea to do this.
 Your time and your skills are worth money.

 4. If they can’t have you for free, they’ll ask for you to be cheap

-Second only to being asked to work for free, you’ll be asked to drop your rates all the time.
+As well as being asked to work for free, you’ll be asked to drop your rates all the time.
 It’s at your discretion whether you do this or not depending on the situation (it might be a charity, for example).
 It’s a bad idea to float your quotations.
 If you drop your rate too far and then that client recommends you to two or three other people at the rate they’re receiving, you’ll quickly find your time is filled by people who aren’t paying you very much.

 5. You will most likely have to forfeit the following: